Public Art - Case Studies

-We love providing Public Art pieces and have been doing so since 2015.
+We love providing work for Public Art spaces and have been doing so since 2015.
 We've work all over the UK, in a variety of places, including new property developments and Royal Castles.

-We enjoy projects that involve community engagement and devising and delivering creative workshops etc is where Rob really shines.
-More and more of our work involves pieces of Public Art so we thought we would highlight some of the projects here: our first, our most famous and some pics from a few of our favourites.
+We enjoy projects that involve community engagement and we're experienced in devising and delivering creative workshops.
+More and more of our artistic practice involves Public Art projects and so we thought we would highlight some of the projects here: our first, our most famous and a link to our most recent.

 Ty Mawr Country Park, Wrexham 2015